emhaye/IP-Finder/README.md

 ##

+### Issues & Bugs

+Bugs & issues should be reported [here](https://github.com/LinxGem33/IP-Finder/issues) on the Github issues page.

+##

 ### Contributions & Suggestions

-Any suggestions for features and contributions to the continuing code development can be made on my Github page via the issue tracker or code contributions via pull requests
+Any suggestions for features and contributions to the continuing code development can be made on IP Finder's Github page via the issue tracker or code contributions via pull requests

 ##
 > **IP-Finder screenshot!**